-The >pipette and tip< system was perfectly within its error limits when Eppendorf tips were used.
-It was outside the systems specifications when used with tips from other manufacturers.
-As shown in fig. 1, the systematic error was exceeded in 4 cases with a volume of 1,000 μ L (manufacturers C, E, K, N)and in 5 cases with a test volume of 1 μ L (manufacturers A, E, F, H, M).
-With three of those 1,000 μ L tips, the test volume not only exceeded the manufacturer specifications but also the wider maximum permissible systematic error as stated by the ISO 8655:2002 standard [1] when pipetting the nominal volume.
+The >pipette and tip< system was perfectly within the error limits when Eppendorf tips were used.
+It was outside the specifications when used with tips from other manufacturers.
+As shown in fig. 1, the systematic error was exceeded in 4 cases with a volume of 1,000 $\mu$ L (manufacturers C, E, K, N) and in 5 cases with a test volume of 1 $\mu$ L (manufacturers A, E, F, H, M).
+With three of those 1,000 $\mu$ L tips, the test volume not only exceeded the manufacturer specifications but also the wider maximum permissible systematic error as stated by the ISO 8655:2002 standard [1].
 In contrast, the random error was increased noticeably but stayed within permissible tolerances.

-Figure 1: Calibration results using 10 μ L tips and 1,000 μ L tips from different manufacturers.
+Figure 1: Calibration results using 10 $\mu$ L tips and 1,000 $\mu$ L tips from different manufacturers.
 The colored area shows the span of the maximum permissible errors stated for the Eppendorf Xplorer pipettes.
 All data points within the colored area are within the specifications.

-If all calibration results are combined, a total number of 8 from 15 manufacturers exceeded the >pipette+tip< system specifications.
-However, it cannot be assumed that all tips from a manu-facturer are affected if with one tip the calibration result exceeded the permissible error limits.
-For example, the 10 μ L tip from manufacturer K performs within error tolerances whilst the 1,000 μ L tip from manufacturer K exceeds the pipette manufacturer's tolerance limits ISO 8655:2002 and ISO 8655:2022 when pipetting the nominal volume.
+If all calibration results are combined, a total number of 8 from 15 manufacturers exceeded the specifications.
+However, it cannot be assumed that all tips from a manufacturer are affected if with one tip the calibration result exceeded the permissible error limits.
+For example, the 10 $\mu$ L tip from manufacturer K performs within error tolerances whilst the 1,000 $\mu$ L tip from manufacturer K exceeds the pipette manufacturer's and ISO 8655 specifications.

 Calibration results were found to be independent of the pipette manufacturer and were reconfirmed by calibrating with a pipette from another manufacturer (data not shown).
-This corresponds to the requirements of standard ISO 8655:2002 [1] and ISO 8655:2022 [2].
+This corresponds to the requirements of standard ISO 8655 [1].
 All pipette users should be aware of the fact that when using tips not delivered by the pipette supplier, the manufacturer's declaration or certificate of conformity does not apply.
 The ISO 8655 [1] clearly states the pipette and tip to be a system.
+In case alternative tips are to be used the ISO 8655 part 2 [1] requires a conformity test first with tips from the pipette supplier.
+If the pipette passed the test, a second calibration with tips not supplied by the pipette manufacturer has to be performed.

-Coming back to the calibration results and taking a closer look at the volumes being most impaired: We found a clear difference between 10 μ L and 1,000 μ L results.
+Coming back to the calibration results and taking a closer look at the volumes being most impaired: We found a clear difference between 10 $\mu L$ and 1,000 $\mu L$ results.